OVERVIEW: The Gilead Foundation focuses its international grantmaking on disease prevention efforts predominantly in Africa and South America.

 IP TAKE: Gilead prioritizes giving its HIV, hepatitis, and visceral leishmaniasis medications, but also offers mid-sized grants.

 PROFILE: Established in 2005, the Gilead Foundation is the philanthropic arm of biopharmaceutical company Gilead Sciences.
-The foundation supports projects in education, prevention, and outreach efforts related to HIV, hepatitis, and visceral leishmaniasis.
+The overall aim of the foundation is "[t]o improve the health and well-being of underserved communities around the world," and supports projects in education, prevention, and outreach efforts related to HIV, hepatitis, and visceral leishmaniasis.

 Also known as kala-azar, recurrent epidemics of visceral leishmaniasis occur in Ethiopia, Kenya, South Sudan and Sudan.
 The vast majority of cases (around 90 percent) occur in just six countries including Bangladesh, Brazil, Ethiopia, India, South Sudan and Sudan.
 If left untreated, the disease can have a fatality rate as high as 100 percent within two years of contraction.
 People infected with HIV are particularly vulnerable to leishmania-HIV co-infections since the parasitic disease accelerates HIV replication and hastens progression toward AIDS.
 Finally, visceral leishmaniasis is one of 10 neglected tropical diseases that NGOs and governments hope to control and completely eliminate by 2020.